-The Fund's endowment consists of 610 individual, donor-restricted funds established for a variety of purposes and term endowments.
-As required by generally accepted accounting principles, net assets associated with endowment funds are classified and reported based on the existence or absence of donor-imposed restrictions.
+The Fund's endowment consists of 631 individual, donor-restricted funds established for a variety of purposes and term endowments.
+As required by accounting principles generally accepted in the United States of America, net assets associated with endowment funds are classified and reported based on the existence or absence of donor-imposed restrictions.